lawrancej/comp685/README.md

 Prototyping project
 -------------------

+This will be part of a write-up.

 1. Find some real person with issues related to using computer programs.
+What's their name?
+You should know this by now.
-2. What's their goal?
+2. What's their problem?
+What's their goal?
+How do they currently achieve their goal?
 Ask why like a toddler.
 Take notes.
+Write this up by February 11.
 3. Observe said person trying to achieve their goal or some tasks related to it.
 Take notes.
-4. How do they currently achieve their goal?
+Write this up by February 18.
-5. Could we do better?
+4. Could we do better?
-6. Paper prototypes
+5. Paper prototypes
-7. Write up
+6. Write up

 Beta test this!
 ---------------